 Another telling sign of Elavil addiction is abusing the medication in combination with another substance to produce a greater sense of euphoria.
-Alcohol is commonly abused alongside Elavil because it heightens the side effects of both, causing the individual to experience a more intense sedation or high.
-People might also use Elavil as a way to come down from stimulant drugs, such as cocaine or Adderall.
+Alcohol is commonly abused alongside Elavil because the two substances heighten each others’ effects, causing the individual to experience a more intense sedation or high.
+People might also use Elavil as a way to come down from Stimulant drugs, such as Cocaine or Adderall.

 Make a Call (855) 826-4464

 When those addicted to Elavil attempt to stop taking it or reduce doses, they will start to experience withdrawal symptoms.
 The severity of withdrawal is dependent on a variety of factors such as the time span over which the drug was taken, the dosage, and the physiology of the individual taking Elavil.